 Missouri is currently a credit reduction state.

 As of January 1, 2011, Missouri had an outstanding loan balance for two consecutive years.
-Missouri employers’ FUTA credit was reduced by 0.3 percentage points in calendar year 2011 and 0.6 percentage points in calendar year 2012.
+Missouri employers’ FUTA credit was reduced by 0.3 percentage points in calendar year 2011, 0.6 percentage points in calendar year 2012 and 0.9 percentage points in calendar year 2013.

 Federal Interest Assessment